hyroai/agenda/README.md

 cd agenda
 pip install -e .
 cd config_to_bot/debugger
-npm install
+yarn install
 ```

-In addition run `npm install` in each example that you wish to run in `config_to_bot/examples`
+In addition run `yarn install` in each example that you wish to run in `config_to_bot/examples`

 ### Duckling Setup